 Next is where BSF’s crack team comes in.
 Westgate want to take their Social Street Food space up a level.
 We’re happy to help.
 Make it more accessible.
 We want to give parents somewhere they can go for a coffee and catch up after dropping off the kids.
 We want students to have a better choice of bars and eats before going out on the town (or across the road to Spoons).
 We want families to have a great space to come together, and have something nice for a weekend lunch without having to dig too deep.

-So, before Christmas, we’re going to bring in a raft of new faces to Social Street Food.
+So we’re going to be bringing in a raft of new faces to Social Street Food.
 A coffee roaster, a vegan cake maker, a Greek skewer specialist – all sorts.
 Did any one say Sri Lankan?
 Yes, and all on rotation.
 So there will always be something new to sit alongside our stalwarts — Tommi’s Burger Joint (the Icelandic burger kings, who have now parked up their van and come indoors), Ned’s Noodle Bar (the Number One Noodles in a box), Salt ’n’ Sauce (the quality chippy from Bonnie and Gull), Shawa Lebanese Grill (purveying grilled chicken or lean lamb piled high in Lebanese flatbreads loaded with salad) and Benito’s Hat (the Burritos and Margaritas bosses, making their first break from London).